 How do you ensure users won’t have to scroll down the page each time to check the order summary?
 Make a sticky bar with the checkout button and a total sum: it will be visible regardless of the user’s position on the page.
 Increase the button size when customers scroll to the order details.
 You can also add an arrow on this bar to quickly move to the order summary.

 A typical place for the order summary on a desktop is to the right of the product list on the full cart page.
 It also should be above the fold.
-This position will let people see the total sum and click on the button right away.
-Do you want to make it even more user-friendly?
-Configure a sticky bar for a summary block with buttons and the total price.
+This position will let people see the total sum and click the button immediately.

 3.5 Saving Items for Later